 Cormorants would fly into the tree carrying a branch, and the one at the tree, would greet the incoming bird with a neck rub, and a groan — perhaps enticement for its partner to keep coming with the twigs and leaves.
 The groans rose and fell, sometimes in conjunction as the birds flew in an out.

-Today, 3 days later, Cormorants were still busy building/repairing nests… though the interactions sometimes seemed less than friendly (the one on the nests sometimes seems to have to wrestle for control of the stick, as if they can’t decide who should have the honor of placing it) — and it is clearly hard work for the birds to bring the sticks up to the trees, often flying out into the lake and doing a pass before they can get the right angle.
-But the nests in the new tree seem more or less done.
+Three days later, Cormorants were still busy building/repairing nests… though the interactions sometimes seemed less than friendly (the birds on the nests sometimes seems to have to wrestle for control of the stick, as if they can’t decide who should have the honor of placing it).
+It is clearly hard work for the birds to bring the sticks up to the trees, often flying out into the lake and doing a pass before they can get the right angle.
+But the nests in the new tree seem more or less complete.

-I can’t be 100% certain they hand’t already started nesting there, if you have any evidence one way or another (a photo from before the 7th), I would love to know.
+I can’t be 100% certain they hadn’t already started nesting there before the storm.
+If you have any evidence one way or another (a photo from before the 7th), I would love to know.

 In any case, it will be interesting to see how successful they might be here in this new tree.
-I’ve seen raccoons scale that tree before… and it will be a slightly chancy thing for walkers and pedestrians to walk under the tree.
-It will certainly be (already is) a little smellier!
+I’ve seen raccoons scale that tree before.
+It will also be a slightly chancy thing for walkers and pedestrians to walk under the tree.
+It already is a little smellier!

 At the southern point of the lake, where the tide flows in and out, there is a pedestrian bridge.
 This is perhaps my favorite place on the lake.